tylersay/fullstackopen/README.md

 ### Part 2 - [Communicating with server](https://fullstackopen.com/en/part2)

-Part 2 continues on React, rendering a data collection to the screen, submitting data to React application using HTML forms.
-The focus then shifts to JavaScript fetch and handle data stored in a remote backend server.
-And lastly, simple ways of adding CSS to the application.
+Part 2 continues on React, rendering a data collection stored in a remote backend server.
+And lastly, addressing browser-renders and server differencess.

 - Functional programming (with arrays) methods of JavaScript
 - CRUD Operations: Create, Read, Update, Delete data from server